molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 ## Conclusions

 The Kubernetes Operator pattern can simplify deploying complex workloads in a Kubernetes cluster.
-They can be written in a variaty of popular programming languages, such as C#, with the only requirement being that they need to be able to run within a Kubernetes cluster.
+They can be written in a variety of popular programming languages, such as C# (using the [KubeOps][kubeops] library), with the only requirement being that they need to be able to run within a Kubernetes cluster.
 They work by reading the state of the Kubernetes cluster and managing resources based on CRDs, other resources, and external services.

 [kubernetes-operator-pattern]: https://kubernetes.io/docs/concepts/extend-kubernetes/operator/
 [crd]: https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/